Hotel App Development: Guide for Hotel Chains and Hotel Booking Startups

-According to Google Play Market, this app was downloaded between 1-5 million times.
+According to Google Play Market, this app was downloaded over 1 million times.
 And we understand why!

-Among other noteworthy basic features (that you can take into consideration during your app development) there are:
+Among noteworthy basic features (that you can take into consideration during your hotel app development) there are:

-- Flexible filter system that allows to sort results by price, rating, distance to any point (you can set it on your own), peculiar meals, room/hotel amenities or payment properties.
+- A flexible filter system that allows you to sort results by price, rating, distance to any point (you can set it on your own), meal types, room/hotel amenities.

-- Detailed description which includes bright high-quality photos, users reviews and, most importantly, a pricing block with several offers from different booking systems.
+- A detailed description of hotels that includes bright high-quality photos, user reviews and, most importantly, a pricing block with several offers from different booking systems to compare.

 Hotels.com: 3 creative ways to attract users

 Another successful competitor on the market is Hotels.com.
-As Google Play Market reports, the app has between 10-50 million downloads.
+As Google Play Market reports, the app has over 10 million downloads.

 Hotels.com is quite different from the Hotellook app.
 It doesn’t redirect you to online booking services and allows to make all the payments right in the app.
 However, it’s worthy of note for a number of special features that may be useful when you decide to build a hotel booking app:

-- For every 10 nights booked with this app you will get 1 free night in any available hotel.
+- For every 10 nights in hotels booked with this app, you will get 1 free night in any available hotel.

 - Hotels.com app has an in-app map with famous sightseeings of the city you visit marked on it.

 - You can also save up to 50% using Secret Prices that available only in the mobile app.